suzukiplan/vgsx/README.md

 - Bit Layout: `******** rrrrrrrr gggggggg bbbbbbbb`
 - 0xD10400 ~ 0xD1FFFF is a mirror of 0xD10000 ~ 0xD103FF (1024 bytes).

 ## Name Table

-- The Name Table is a 256x256 x 4bytes two-dimensional array.
+- The Name Table is a 256x256 x 4bytes two-dimensional array of the [attributes](#attribute).
 - By setting character patterns and attribute data to it, graphics can be displayed on the background layer.
 - The Name Table has a four-layer structure, with BG1 displayed on top of BG0, BG2 on top of BG1, BG3 on top of BG2, and BG4 on top of BG3.
-- BG1 ~ BG3 display character pattern color number 0 as transparent, while only BG0 draws the color from color number 0.

 | Address             | Size  | Name Table |
 |:-------------------:|:-----:|:----------:|